 RESULTS & DISCUSSION:

-85 (Eighty five) weed species under 37 families have been recorded during the survey (Table -1).
-These weeds are either growing inside the tea sections or in open leftover spaces within the garden territory.
+85 weed species under 37 families have been recorded during the survey (table-1).
+These weeds were either grown inside the tea sections or in open leftover spaces within the garden territory.
 Weed flora was represented by 6 monocotyledonous, 31 dicotyledonous and 3 pteridophytic families were also recorded under the dicots.
 Total 15 different genera were recorded under monocots and 55 genera were recorded under dicots.
 Survey revealed that 18 species (21%) were monocotyledonous and 67 species (79%) dicotyledonous.

-Among monocotyledons, Poaceae and Cyperaceae tops the list with 9 and 3 species respectively [Fig.1].
+Among monocotyledons, Poaceae and Cyperaceae tops the list with 9 and 3 species respectively [Fig-1].
 Similarly, Asteraceae in dicotyledones with 12 species form the dominant family [Fig-2].
 Dicotyledonous species were outnumbered the monocotyledonous one but the density of monocotyledonous weeds was greater.
 Most of the recorded species were found to grow in wide range of habitat, while pteridophytic species were growing under shady or moist area of the tea gardens.

 When we study about the life form then we found that out of the 85 species, 34 (40%) species are belongs to the life form class therophyte, 6 (8%) species to cryptophyte, 28 (33%) species to hemicryptophyte, 9 (10%) species to chamaephyte and 8 (9%) species to phanerophyte.
-When we compare the biological spectrum of our study (Fig.4) with Raunkiaer’s normal spectrum (Fig.3), it is found that the value of therophytes is higher in the spectrum of the area studied than the values of this life form in Raunkiaer’s normal spectrum.
+When we compare the biological spectrum of our study (Fig.4) with Raunkiaer’s normal spectrum (Fig-3), it is found that the value of therophytes is higher in the spectrum of the area studied than the values of this life form in Raunkiaer’s normal spectrum.
 It indicates the deserty nature of the area, since abundance of therophytes is the characteristic of desert climates, with long dry season.
 But the climate of our study area is not desertic.
 In our area, therophyte are dominance, may be due to biotic influence of man during agricultural practices, scraping etc. which alter the biological spectrum of the area.
 The application of Biological spectrum as an indicator of the climate is limited in such area where biotic disturbances are there.

-Distribution pattern of different weed species showed more number of occurrence during the summer season than winter.
+Distribution pattern of different weed species showed a greater number of occurrences during the summer season than winter.
 It was observed that the number of weed species increases with the rise in temperature from February onwards.
-The critical period of weed competition starts from April to September, the period concur with high temperature and rainfall which provides a very favourable condition for weed growth and hence utmost care is needed to be taken to control the weed during this period so that the productivity should not affected.
+The critical period of weed competition starts from April to September, the period concurs with high temperature and rainfall which provides a very favourable condition for weed growth and hence utmost care is needed to be taken to control the weed during this period so that the productivity should not affected.

 Both young tea sections and mature tea sections are found to be dominated by Axonopus compressus, Cynodon dactylon, Ageratum conyzoides, Melastoma malabathricum.
 The study infers that diversity of dicotyledonous weeds in the study areas is more than monocotyledonous weeds.
-Ageratum conyzoides is the most noxious weed, which unintentionaly added to harvested shoots of young tea plant and negatively affected the tea quality.
+Ageratum conyzoides is the most noxious weed, which unintentionally added to harvested shoots of young tea plant and negatively affected the tea quality.
 This study opens the wide research areas such as detail phenological studies, seasonal dynamics of the weed population etc. This study will be helpful for formulation of better weed management in Tea gardens of Dergaon area and will be also helpful for the workers involved in exploring the weeds of difference agro-ecosystem as well as ethnobiology of different region.